Cerivastatin

 Cerivastatin uses

-Cerivastatin is used in the treatment of high cholesterol.
+Cerivastatin is used in the treatment of high cholesterol and high triglycerides.

 How cerivastatin works